 But the Manning and the Kruis criteria didn’t perform well in diagnosing IBS (compared to the Rome criteria).

 So Rome criteria are considered the cornerstone for the diagnosis of IBS.

 - No specific and reliable test is available for IBS diagnosis.

-- “Rome criteria” is the most widely used criteria for IBS diagnosis, it is a symptom-based criteria.
+- “Rome criteria” is the most widely used criteria for IBS diagnosis.
+They are symptom-based criteria.

 - The diagnosis of IBS is individualized for every patient by the doctor.

-- This article is a guide to simplify the process of how is IBS diagnosed, you have to consult your doctor before the final IBS diagnosis.
+- This article is a guide to simplify how IBS is diagnosed; you must consult your doctor before the final diagnosis.

 You can also read our in-depth guide on how to relief IBS pain fast (within one day).